lungoruscello/PyGridAgg/README.md

 * **MinimumWeightAggregator** and **MaximumWeightAggregator**:
   Compute the minimum or maximum weight of points in each grid cell (given an array of aggregation weights).

-All built-in aggregators classes use [ `np.ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html) for efficient in-place operations.

 ### Out-of-bounds points